 - Shared responsibility.
 Since two borrowers share the loan, you’ll both be responsible for making repayments.

 - Secured or unsecured.
 To further strengthen your application, you can apply for a secured personal loan.
-If you choose an unsecured loan, you might have to pay a higher interest rate.
+If you choose an unsecured personal loan, you might have to pay a higher interest rate.

 - Fixed-rate or variable rate.
 The loan can have a fixed rate or variable rate depending on the lender or your preferences.